persian-thunder/chartty/README.md

 ## Layout ⊟⊞

-`chartty` runs inside a tmux session with two panes — the renderer and the REPL.
+`chartty` runs inside a tmux session with two panes: the renderer and the REPL.
 Default layout is horizontal:

 Type `layout` in the REPL to flip between: